• Skip to main content

 Consultations

-As an unbiased third party, Ed provides recommendations for repair or improvement.
+As an unbiased third party, Ed can help diagnose problems and provide recommendations for repair, improvement, or to prepare a home for sale.

 American Society of Home Inspectors